Milwaukee Public School

 Open Enrollment

 Parents normally apply for open enrollment for the following school year during the three-month application period.
-However, if parents miss that window, the state established a procedure by which parents may apply for open enrollment outside of the regular application period, called the Alternative Application.
+However, if parents miss that window, the state established a procedure by which parents may apply for open enrollment outside of the regular application period, called the alternative application.

-Parents may submit applications to up to three nonresident school districts for each child during the open enrollment application period.
-Parents may apply for their children to attend 4-year-old kindergarten if the resident school district also offers a 4-year-old kindergarten program for which the child is eligible.
 Most students who attended a nonresident school district under open enrollment last year are not required to reapply for the following school year.
 However, if the student will be entering middle school, junior high school, or high school, parents should call the school district to find out if they will be required to reapply.

 Public School Spotlight